ListerLab/HOME/README.md

 **Parameter –sin**

 This parameter is used if you want to parallel the code by single chromosome.
 The default is False, so the code will be parallel for all chromosomes.
 It should be used with huge chromosomes for example in case of non-CG DMR prediction for mammalian genome.
 If the genome size is small it is adviced not to use it.
+To turn it on just say *-sin* in the command line.

 **Parameter –ns**